cwlin0131/cwlin0131/README.md

 **Portaly Vibe** offers a growth-first commerce layer for the vibe coding generation.
 One-line integration delivers checkout, subscriptions, member management, conversion analytics, and data-driven insights, everything a builder needs to turn traffic into revenue and a product into a business.

-### What I care about
+### What I love

-- **The craft of building.** PLG, growth hacking, and building an AI-driven culture inside the team.
-I don't code, but I live inside AI tool chains every day, and I believe the next generation of product teams will be defined by how fluently they operate with AI.
+- I pursue the craftsmanship of building.
+PLG, growth hacking, and building an AI-driven culture.
-- My vision is to help creators and builders succeed.
+- I love the Breaking Bad series, I watch animes (Frieren is No1 since 2020), I work out 3 times a week.

 ### Connect